 With colorful charts, tables, and instant results, our EMI Calculator is easy to use and quick to perform.
-You can calculate EMI for home loan, car loan, personal loan, auto loan, education loan or any other fully amortizing loan using our EMI Calculator.
+You can calculate EMI for a home loan, car loan, personal loan, auto loan, education loan, or any other fully amortizing loan using our EMI Calculator.

 Just enter the following information in the EMI Calculator to calculate EMI online: